dinhquan/iOSVectorIcons/README.md

 # iOSVectorIcons

-Choose from 10k+ icons to use. `iOSVectorIcons` was inspried from [react-native-vector-icons](https://github.com/oblador/react-native-vector-icons).
+Choose from 10k+ icons to use. `iOSVectorIcons` is inspired by [react-native-vector-icons](https://github.com/oblador/react-native-vector-icons).
 You can search for icons by using demo app or this [link](https://oblador.github.io/react-native-vector-icons/).

 ![](https://raw.githubusercontent.com/dinhquan/iOSVectorIcons/main/iOSVectorIconsDemo/Demo/Demo.png)